CleverCloud/documentation/content/doc/find-help/faq.md

 ### Migrate your add-on to a bigger plan

-… Or to the same plan!
+…Or to the same plan.

 You can buy more disk space by migrating your add-on to a higher plan.
-If a VACUUM operation needs more disk that there is remaining, migrating to the same plan will clean up the file on disk and regain space.
+If a VACUUM operation needs more disk that there is remaining, migrating to the same plan cleans up the file on disk and regain space.

-## Where are my backups stored?
+## Where are the backups stored?

 Clever Cloud store all your backups on [Cellar](https://www.clever-cloud.com/product/cellar-object-storage/).
 Cellar has a replication system to protect the data stored inside.
-It creates three copies of your backups, each stored in a different datacenters in the PAR region.
+It creates three copies of your backups, each stored in a different data-centers in the PAR region.
-This way, even if one datacenter has an accident, your backup are still safe in two different datacenters.
+This way, even if one data-center has an accident, your backup are still safe in two different data-centers.